fidelsurtida/snake/README.md

   - Added a sparkle particle system in the food buff class.
 - April 27, 2024
   - Implemented lifetime of food buff to dissapear after a certain time.
+  - Added Score points floater after eating any kind of food.

 <br>
 <b>This project is currently under development.</b>